digable1/sourcemap-copy/README.md

 1. Tell this tool how to get from the root directory to the publish "src" directory in relative path terms (defaults to 'dist/_src/)
 1. Define the internal 'src' directory with the publish directory (defaults to '_src')
 1. The extension that defines a sourcemap file (defaults to '.map')
-1. Define the directory this tool resides in (defaults to 'utils')
+1. Define the directory this tool resides in (defaults to '.')
-1. Tell this tool how to get from the directory this tool resides in to the project root (defaults to '..')
+1. Tell this tool how to get from the directory this tool resides in to the project root (defaults to '.')

 _Note:_ Do not supply the ending path separators to the above configurations